 What age should you adopt a kitten?
 What do I need to buy for my kitten?
 What do kittens eat?
 Kitten bed My kitten is crying all the time Kitten toys Kitten teething Vaccinating your kitten Desexing Choosing a litter tray

 Kittens are a wonderful addition to every home but there are some things you should know before you adopt a kitten.
-This article looks at what is involved in caring for a kitten.
-Including what’s the best age to adopt a kitten, what do you need to buy, what food should your kitten eat and how to care for your kitten.
+This includes information on the best age to adopt a kitten, what do you need to buy, what food should your kitten eat and how to care for your new kitten.

 Kittens should not leave their mother until they are at least 10 weeks of age.
 Not only does the mother cat provide the kitten with the basic necessities it needs such as food (milk), love and warmth, but she also teaches the kitten how to behave.
 That includes manners and toilet habits.